Mirasys VMS communication

 Many drivers use HTTP/HTTPS for setting and retrieving parameters to/from the cameras.
 In a direct connection, a user contacts the camera GUI with HTTP/HTTPS.

 Some drivers may also use HTTP to receive motion detection data and video streams.
-Some camera drivers traffic PTZ signalling through HTTP.
+Some camera drivers traffic PTZ signaling through HTTP.

 HTTPS